h-i-sutton/h-i-sutton.github.io/_posts/2026-01-08-Timeline-2022-Ukraine-Invasion-At-Sea.md

 May 17: Russian Navy Pr.10410 Svetlyak-class patrol boat hit by Ukrainian FP-1 or FP-2 OWA-UAV while underway in Caspian Sea.

+May 23: Major Ukrainian strikes on Novorossiysk.
+Oil facilities hit.
+Warships in the naval harbour also attacked.

+May 25: 4 limpet mines found on Russian linked LPG tanker *Arrhenius* (IMO: 9471032) as it arrives at Ust-Luga port outside St. Petersburg in the Baltic.

+May 28: 3 Russian-linked tankers attacked by USVs in southern Black Sea near the entrance to the Bosporus.
+Tanker *James II* (IMO: 9253909) struck, tanker *Velora* (IMO: 9290373) hit but the USVs failed to explode, and *Altura* (IMO: 9292199) damaged.

 ...To be continued.